-Metal Gear Survive review
+Metal Gear Survive full review

 Metal Gear Survive is the latest Metal Gear title developed and published by Konami, now available to buy around the world.
 Survive is the first open-world Metal Gear game to be developed following the departure of Hideo Kojima, the legendary Producer and Designer who has worked on the series for over three decades.
 Has the Metal Gear franchise lost its magic after the departure of Kojima, or does the survival aspect breathe new life into an ageing franchise?